 Would like to become Catholic

 Have been baptized Catholic but have not yet received the Sacraments of Eucharist and/or Confirmation.

 To fill out a RCIA registration form, click the button below.
-For RCIA questions, please contact your parish rectory at the bottom of the page.
+For RCIA questions, please contact us

 This program is designed for adults who are interested in learning more about the Catholic faith and/or are thinking about becoming Catholic.
 We welcome new members year round.
 The meetings present an overview of Catholic beliefs and provide an opportunity to ask questions and explore your feelings and any concerns you might have.

 The RCIA exerts no pressure on people in any way; you will find yourself in a friendly and welcoming enviornment where you can comfortably contemplate this important decision in your life.

 Those who go through the process who have not yet been baptized (called catechumens) have the opportunity to join the Catholic Church during the Easter Vigil Mass, where they receive the Sacraments of Initiation: Baptism, Confirmation, and the Eucharist.

 Those who wish to enter the Catholic Church and are already baptized in another denomination, may also complete their journey at Easter time.
 They too are formally welcomed into full membership in the Catholic Church and receive the sacraments of Confirmation and Eucharist.